KhronosGroup/Vulkan-Loader/loader/LoaderAndLayerInterface.md

 The loader will then individually call each layer’s `vkNegotiateLoaderLayerInterfaceVersion` function with the filled out “VkNegotiateLayerInterface”.

-The layer will either accept the loader's version set in "loaderLayerInterfaceVersion", or modify it to the closest value version of the interface that the layer can support.
-The value should not be higher than the version requested by the loader.
-If the layer can't support at a minimum the version requested, then the layer should return an error like "VK_ERROR_INITIALIZATION_FAILED".
-If a layer can support some version, then the layer should do the following:
- 1. Adjust the version to the layer's desired version.
+This function allows the loader and layer to agree on an interface version to use.
+The "loaderLayerInterfaceVersion" field is both an input and output parameter.
+"loaderLayerInterfaceVersion" is filled in by the loader with the desired latest interface version supported by the loader (typically the latest).
+The layer receives this and returns back the version it desires in the same field.
+Because it is setting up the interface version between the loader and layer, this should be the first call made by a loader to the layer (even prior to any calls to `vkGetInstanceProcAddr`).

+If the layer receiving the call no longer supports the interface version provided by the loader (due to deprecation), then it should report a VK_ERROR_INITIALIZATION_FAILED error.
+Otherwise it sets the value pointed by "loaderLayerInterfaceVersion" to the latest interface version supported by both the layer and the loader and returns VK_SUCCESS.

+The layer should report VK_SUCCESS in case the loader-provided interface version is newer than that supported by the layer, as it's the loader's responsibility to determine whether it can support the older interface version supported by the layer.
+The layer should also report VK_SUCCESS in the case its interface version is greater than the loader's, but return the loader's version.
+Thus, upon return of VK_SUCCESS the "loaderLayerInterfaceVersion" will contain the desired interface version to be used by the layer.

+If the loader  receives a VK_ERROR_INITIALIZATION_FAILED error instead of VK_SUCCESS, then the loader will treat the layer as unusable and will not load it for use.
+In this case, the application will not see the layer during enumeration.
+Note that the loader is currently backwards compatible with all layer interface versions, so a layer should not be able to request a version older than what the loader supports.

+This function **SHOULD NOT CALL DOWN** the layer chain to the next layer.
+The loader will work with each layer individually.

- 2. The layer should fill in the function pointer values to its internal
+If the layer supports the new interface and reports version 2 or greater, then The layer should fill in the function pointer values to its internal
 functions:
     - "pfnGetInstanceProcAddr" should be set to the layer’s internal `GetInstanceProcAddr` function.